 I have assessed hundreds of Physical Therapy private practices in my career and I could tell you hundreds of different stories but instead, I am going to tell you about some of the most common stories I hear in just about every practice I have been in.

-Most everyone ignore all of the warning signs.
+Most owners ignore all of the warning signs.
 The ones that were staring them in the face.
 The ones that begged them to pay attention, get help, but they didn’t.
 Communication or I should say great communication was nonexistent.
 It is hard to ask questions about things you don’t understand.

 Owners didn't look at their practice as a business.
 That was never first in their minds.
 It was the care of patients not how to run the business they focused on.
 They did not get that patient care was only part of a seamless operation that would provide a superior patient experience and a team culture.